Carbon based Power Capacitors

-- The nano-carbon materials increase the surface of the electrodes and hence increase the capacitance, allowing to store as much energy as traditional lithium battery cells.
+- The nano-carbon materials increase the surface of the electrodes and hence increase the capacitance, allowing them to store as much energy as traditional lithium battery cells.

-- Fault tolerant, resilient power pack batteries.
+- Fault-tolerant, resilient power pack batteries.
 The powerpack is created by connecting the capacitors is a small grid mesh.
 If for some reason a cell would become defective (e.g. because it is damaged), then the electrolyte that doesn’t get soaked up by the carbon material might leak out and will evaporate.
-As no dendrites can form to create a short circuit between the electrodes, the above failure mode becomes an open circuit and while the power pack will loose some capacitance, it will continue to function as a battery.
+As no dendrites can form to create a short circuit between the electrodes, the above failure mode becomes an open circuit and while the power pack will lose some capacitance, it will continue to function as a battery.

-- No dramatic warming up: as each cell has a low internal resistance and in combination with the meshing connections, a power capacitor pack warms up very little even when high currents are used.
+- No dramatic warming up as each cell has a low internal resistance and in combination with the meshing connections, a power capacitor pack warms up very little even when high currents are used.

-While we currently mostly sell custom made power capacitor battery packs, production licenses can be negotiated.
+While we currently mostly sell custom-made power capacitor battery packs, production licenses can be negotiated.